Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 When you make a special meeting, it puts a lot of weight on an issue.
 It can really scare people, and make them clam up before the meeting even starts.
 They may even fear you're going to fire them by the end of the discussion.

-By instead having the discussion within the confines of your one on one, it can become a natural part of the discussion.
-You'd be surprised how often an opening in your discussion will provide the right opportunity to talk about the issues you're seeing with them.
-It's why Andy Grove, former CEO and cofounder of Intel, wrote of one on ones:
+Instead, have the discussion within the confines of your one on one.
+That makes it a natural part of the existing discussion.
+You'd be surprised how often an opening in the middle of your 1 on 1 will provide the right opportunity to talk about the issues you're seeing with them.
+It's why Andy Grove, former CEO and co-founder of Intel, wrote of one on ones:

 As a manager, one on ones should be a swiss army knife for you.
 Depending on the situation, you can talk about: